LLNL/camp/docs/sphinx/user_guide/feature/resource.rst

    camp::resources::Resource h{camp::resources::Host()};
    camp::resources::Resource r{camp::resources::Cuda()};

-Having the ability to use both a typed and a typed-erased resource allows users more flexibility as they utilize Camp resources.
+Having the ability to use both a typed and a typed-erased resource allows users more flexibility as they use Camp resources.
-The compiler can implicitly convert between the Generic and Specific resources for ease of use.
+The compiler can implicitly convert between the generic and concrete resources for ease of use.

 Using Resources
 ~~~~~~~~~~~~~~~